 Google to end use of ‘double Irish’ as tax loophole set to close

-Search giant moves to close controversial tax avoidance scheme following changes to Irish and US tax law
+Tech giant moves to close tax avoidance scheme, after changes to Irish and US law

-Google parent Alphabet will no longer use an intellectual property licensing scheme, known as the “Double Irish, Dutch sandwich”, which allowed it to delay paying US taxes, 2018 tax filings show.
-Photograph: Charles Platiau/Reuters
+Google has consolidated all of its intellectual property holdings back to the US.
+File photograph: Charles Platiau/Reuters

 Google has overhauled its global tax structure and consolidated all of its intellectual property holdings back to the US, signalling the winding down of a tax loophole estimated to have saved American companies hundreds of billions of dollars.

-The internet search company said the move was designed to simplify its corporate tax arrangements and was in line with OECD efforts to limit international tax avoidance, as well as recent changes to US and Irish laws.
+The internet search company said the move was designed to simplify its corporate tax arrangements and was in line with Organisation for Economic Co-operation and Development efforts to limit international tax avoidance, as well as recent changes to US and Irish laws.

 Most companies acted well ahead of that deadline, replacing their double Irish arrangements with new structures that have the same benefits, said Ed Kleinbard, a tax law professor at the University of Southern California, Los Angeles.
 Google’s move was unusual in that it suggested the company had acted later than others, he added.